meet1993shah/PortfolioTracker/README.md

 ## Main Features

+* Adding / Updating / Deleting of the Accounts

+* Adding / Updating / Deleting of Portfolio Entry

+* Pie Charts for the portfolio entry

+* Projections for the future growth

+* Display of past entries

+* Retirement Calculator

+* Completely offline, so minimal risk of data breach

+* DB Migrations

+* Encrypted Database with a password

+* Encrypted DB sync to online store

+* Mobile application

 ## Technologies & Frameworks User

 * **Flask:** A micro web framework written in Python, used for handling backend logic, routing, and server-side operations.